Law

 • Internet-based TOEFL: minimum overall score of 100/120, and 24/30 on each section.

-• The International English Language Testing System (IELTS), Academic module, with an overall score of 7.5 with at least 7.0 in each component.
+• The International English Language Testing System (IELTS), Academic module: overall score of 7.5 with at least 7.0 in each component.

 • No conditional offers of admission will be given based on successful completion of an English language test.

-• Students must complete a total of 24 credits (6.0 full-course equivalents [FCEs]) through a combination of coursework and the thesis.
+• Students must complete a course of studies and a thesis which, combined, are valued at 24 credit hours (equivalent to 6.0 full-course equivalents [FCEs]).
 The thesis must be in the area of concentration into which the student was accepted.

 • Students writing a short thesis and pursuing a concentration must: